 The relay is approximately in the middle of the circuit board.
 The relay is a four pole, double-throw (4PDT) relay and is rated for 2 amps at 25 VDC (resistive).
-If the pressure switch senses a low flow condition, the relay interrupts the 4-20 mA signal from the CO and H2S channels and opens one of the lines from the LEL and oxygen sensors which will cause a downscale reading at the controller on these channels.
+If the pressure switch senses a low flow condition, the relay interrupts the signal from all three channels which will cause the display at the controller to indicate a fail condition for each channel.